-We don’t usually like computers that crash every two minutes, or cars that break down every mile or two.
+We tend to dislike computers that crash every two minutes, or cars that break down every mile or two.
 Ideally, we want things to work.
 We like things that hold up under the stresses life throws at them.

 It’s the same with a life philosophy.

-But all of this might sound pretty broad, or vague, or “too big” to fully grasp.
+But all of this might sound vague, to too broad, or “too big” to fully grasp.

 How do we get a handle on something as big as this?

 Anyone who tries to do an inventory of all of their beliefs – every single one – would soon find the task overwhelming.
 There’s just too much.
-There is a flood of possible topics, and they’re all scattered.
+There is a flood of possible topics, and they can all seem scattered and disorganized.

 But it’s possible to simplify.

-This entails stripping away everything non-essential and grouping the beliefs under a few central “core belief” categories.
-These “core beliefs” serve as the foundation for all the rest.
-This is the underlying foundation, like the concrete foundation of a skyscraper.
+This entails stripping away everything non-essential and also noticing how all beliefs tend to fall under the jurisdiction of a few answers to Big Questions.
+Like the concrete foundation of a skyscraper, these answers serve as the basis for all the rest.
 These are decisions made early very in the process and determine much of what follows.
 Those decisions eventually develop into the code a person lives by.